A-YATTA/AMDH/README.md

                         	s : System Apps
   -D APKS_DUMP_FOLDER, --dump-apks APKS_DUMP_FOLDER
-                        Dump APKs from device to APKS_DUMP_FOLDER directory -rar                  remove admin receivers: Remove all admin receivers if the app is not a system App Scan option is required
-  -R                    For each app revoke all dangerous permissions
-                        Scan option is required
-  -l                    list numbered applications to disable or uninstall
+                        Dump APKs from device to APKS_DUMP_FOLDER directory -rar                  Remove admin receivers: Remove all admin receivers if the app is not a system App Scan application option "-sA" is required -R                    For each app revoke all dangerous permissions Scan application option "-sA" is required -l                    list numbered applications to disable, uninstall or analyse
 ```